-Note that on some systems the make utility is named differently, e.g. gmake.
+Note that on some systems the make utility is named differently, like gmake.
 The configure script tells you which make utility to use.

-Note: If you later need to reconfigure and rebuild Qt from the same location, ensure that all traces of the previous configuration are removed by entering the build directory and typing
+Note: Later, if you need to reconfigure and rebuild Qt from the same location, ensure that all traces of the previous configuration are removed.
+To do so, from the build directory, type

 make confclean before running

-In order to use Qt, some environment variables needs to be extended.
+To use Qt, some environment variables need to be extended.

 PATH - to locate qmake, moc and other Qt tools